HR policy - Pay Plan

 Limited Appointment: An appointment to a designated administrative position, the holder of which serves at the pleasure of the authorized official who made the appointment.
 Certain positions must be designated as limited appointments under Wis.
 Stat. § 36.17(2), while others may be designated by the appointing authority as limited appointments at the time of the appointment.

 Meets Expectations and/or Meritorious: An employee who through a written and documented, current evaluative process, or who, by UWL policy or practice, has been deemed to meet expectations in all areas of their job performance.
-Any employee who does not meet minimum expectations, as defined by UW System or UWL, is under a performance plan, or who is required to complete, but failed to do so, the Outside Activity Report; and online training program for Information Security Awareness and Preventing Sexual Violence and Sexual Harassment, will be deemed ineligible for a merit pay adjustment.
-Employees may continue to meet Pay Plan eligibility requirements if the outside activity reports and required trainings are completed prior to the effective date of the Pay Plan for which they are otherwise eligible.
+Any employee who does not meet minimum expectations as defined by UW System or UWL, is under a performance/remediation plan, or who is required to complete, but failed to do so, the Outside Activity Report; or required online training program(s) for Information Security Awareness and Preventing Sexual Violence and Sexual Harassment by required deadlines, will be deemed ineligible for a merit pay adjustment.

 Project Employee: A University Staff appointment hired for the purpose of completing a specific project and duration of work may not exceed 4 years.